 Read the grant description in the Program Guide for Professors before you complete the application.

-The applicant must complete the application and include all required documentation using the On-line System.
+The applicant must complete an Application for a Grant (Form 101) and include all required documentation using the On-line System.
 In addition, the Personal Data Form (Form 100) must be completed by applicants and co-applicants and linked to the application form.

 You are responsible for submitting a complete application that conforms to the presentation standards established by NSERC.
 Incomplete applications and applications that do not meet the presentation standards may be rejected, or be at a disadvantage, in comparison with those that are complete and respect the presentation standards.
 Where page limits are stated, pages in excess of the number permitted will be removed.